Protecting our native plants, animals and wild places, on land and in our oceans. Help us to help nature.

-Due to its long geological isolation since breaking away from the supercontinent Gondwana about 80 million years ago, New Zealand’s plant and animal life has developed down a unique evolutionary path.
+Due to its long geological isolation since breaking away from the supercontinent Gondwana about 80 million years ago, New Zealand’s plants and animals have developed down a unique evolutionary path.

 Many of our native plants and animals are endemic – that is, found nowhere else in the world.
 The level of endemism among New Zealand plants and animals is one of the highest in the world.